 Repeated temper tantrums or pleading

 At Wriggles and Giggles sessions we repeat activities and helpful tips and advice to help with your child's development journey and parenting techniques from birth.
 We have a popular action and prop song the children and parents love that helps with separation anxiety.
-To join a session in Yarm, Darlington, Yarm, Ingleby Barwick, Newton Aycliffe go to our session booking page on our website.
+To join a group in Yarm, Darlington, Hartburn, Ingleby Barwick, Newton Aycliffe email us at email@example.com

 What Causes Separation Anxiety Disorder?